artuncolak/nest-react-admin/Technical-Q.md

 > What's the command to start the application locally?

-You can run the entire app with docker locally.
+You can deploy the entire app using docker compose.

 On root directory